10 Greatest Megalithic Sites In Ireland You Must Visit Now

 • Be Mindful of Weather: Ireland’s weather can be unpredictable with all 4 seasons happening in one day, so come prepared for rain, wind, or cold temperatures, even in summer.
 Bring a change of clothes and spare socks just in case!

 • Rent a car: The best way to explore the best megalithic sites in Ireland is by car as most of these sites are not easy to get to with public transport.
-Discovery Cars is the leading platform for comparing all rental car options.
+Discovery Cars is the leading platform for comparing all rental car options in Ireland.
 Just remember, we drive on the LEFT side of the road!

 Are there any megalithic sites in Ireland that we forgot to mention?